sappho192/redimnet-mrl/README.md

 ## 📝 License

-This implementation follows the same license as the base ReDimNet repository (Apache 2.0).
+This implementation is based on MIT License.

 ---